Al Ain: Tourism and recreation

 Al-Ain has five major malls – Al Ain Mall in the town centre, Al-Jimi Mall in Al-Jimi District, Bawadi Mall in Al-Khrair District, Remal Mall located in the Sanaiya district, and Hili Mall located in the Hili District.
 Most commercial activity is centred in and around town centre.

 Another popular pastime for Emiratis and expatriates alike is spending time in coffee shops and shisha cafes.
+Like the rest of the UAE, Al-Ain has strict laws governing the consumption and distribution of alcohol.
+Five facilities in the city currently serve alcohol, four of which are hotels.
 There are many café's in Al-Ain, ranging in size and quality.
 The city also has an International standard go-kart circuit.

-Al-Ain Raceway was selected to host the 2007 Rotax Max World Karting Finals, an event which saw 220 drivers from over 55 countries compete for the Karting world title.
-Al-Ain Raceway opened to the general public in May 2008 and proves a popular activity for local Emiratis and tourists alike.
-It was announced in late 2010 that the 2011 Rotax Max World Karting Finals will be held at Al-Ain Raceway, this will bring nearly 1000 tourists to the small garden city.
-Like the rest of the UAE, Al-Ain has strict laws governing the consumption and distribution of alcohol.
-Five facilities in the city currently serve alcohol, Four of which are hotels.
-Al-Ain Rotana, Hilton, Mercure Grand Jebel Hafeet and Danat Al-Ain Resort, hotels all have pubs, bars, or night clubs.
-In addition to the hotels, the Al Ain Equestrian, Shooting & Golf Club in Al-Maqam also serves alcohol.
-Currently, there are only four locations that sell alcohol for private use – Spinneys near Al-Jimi District, an outlet to the left of the Hilton hotel (next to the hotel's staff quarters), High Spirits Bottle Shop behind Lulu Hypermarket Sana‘iya and the North Africa Market in Sanaiya.
-The city has two English-language radio stations – 100.1 Star FM, which plays English-speaking hits alternating with Arabic-speaking hits, and 105.2 Abu Dhabi Classic FM, which plays classical music.
+The city has two English-language radio stations – 100.1 Star FM, which plays English-speaking hits alternating with Arabic-speaking hits, and 105.2 Abu Dhabi Classic FM, which plays classical music, and Arabic Radio Station, which is Abu Dhabi FM 94.9.

+In 2024 the city broke three Guinness World Records.
+Once in January as an 8 minute firework and drone display took place, breaking the record for 'Longest straight-line drones display’.
+The second took place on the country's 53rd National Day celebrations, as the firework show reached a distance of 11.1 km.